Guide Dogs, the NDIS and you

 The NDIS is all about helping you achieve your goals.
 Whether you want to increase your independence, community involvement, life skills or overall health and wellbeing, the NDIS and Guide Dogs Queensland are here to help you make your goals a reality.

 Under the NDIS, you are encouraged to think about your life at the moment and the life you’d like to lead.
-With the help of Guide Dogs and your NDIS Planner, you can create your own plan of support and choose the services you need to live the way you want to.
+With the help of Guide Dogs, you can create your own plan of support and choose the services you need to live the way you want to.

 How could the NDIS help you?